 - Design Modification

-The first step to control corrosion is to be taken at the initial stage of design engineering.
-The part must be designed in a way to reduce corrosion and improve durability.
-To prevent the part from deterioration in the future, it must be designed to avoid trapping dust and water and eliminating open gaps.
+The first step to control corrosion is at the initial design engineering stage.
+The part must be designed to reduce pollution and improve durability.
+To prevent the region from deteriorating in the future, it must be prepared to avoid trapping dust and water and eliminate open gaps.

 - Protective Coating